workshopweekend/startercode/MK Code V2/Ultrasonic_to_Computer/Tutorial 5.md

 # Circuit
 * To set up the circuit see the fritzing diagram for this tutorial
+* NOTE: the ulrasonic sensor gives false readings if the distance to the object is greater than the max distance in the code.
+For testing be sure that you have a object (like a box) that at a distance less than the max.

 # Code
 * Save the "Ultrasonic to Servo" code as "Ultrasonic to Computer"